 Sleep is one the most essential activities of the human body.
 Any disturbance in sleep will affect almost all other areas of an individual’s life, and vice versa.
 Patients usually visit doctors when their sleep problem becomes moderate to severe and has an impact on their health, relationships or work.

 Treatments for sleep disorders can vary widely depending on the type of sleep disorder and its underlying cause.
 Treating insomnia can often be an important component of a comprehensive plan for people suffering from other mental illnesses.
-There is a wide range of medicines available that can be effective, particularly if coupled with environmental and behavioural changes.
+A wide range of medicines available can be effective, particularly if coupled with environmental and behavioral changes.

-Eating nutritious food is an equally essential activity need for human survival.
+Eating nutritious food is an equally essential activity needed for human survival.
 However, for some people with eating disorders, there are significant changes to their eating behaviors - sometimes extreme changes.
 They can significantly reduce or increase their food intake.
-They often suffer from very strong feelings of distress, dislike or concern for their body weight or shape.
-Eating disorders frequently begin in teen or early adult years, but may begin later.
+They often suffer from strong distress, dislike, or concern for their body weight or shape.
+Eating disorders frequently begin in teen or early adult years but may start later.

 if you wish to discuss the possibility of setting up an appointment you can contact me through phone and email.